patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/jump-link/jump-link.md

 Jump links can be displayed either horizontally or vertically.
 They can include optional subsections.

 ### Vertical jump links
 As the user scrolls down the page, the active sections are highlighted from top to bottom.
-Recommended variation.
+This is the recommended variation.

 <img src="./img/jump-vertical.png" alt="Example of vertical jump link" width="800"/>